pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 computation are declared in a new scope to avoid cross-initialization errors.

 Also, in the C code, it is very important to properly validate the inputs and outputs storage.
-Pytensor guarantees that the inputs exist and have the right number of dimensions but it does not guarantee their exact shape.
+PyTensor guarantees that the inputs exist and have the right number of dimensions but it does not guarantee their exact shape.
 For instance, if an :class:`Op` computes the sum of two vectors, it needs to validate that its two inputs have the same shape.
 In our case, we do not need to validate the exact shapes of the inputs because we don't have a need that they match in any way.

 For the outputs, things are a little bit more subtle.
-Pytensor does not guarantee that they have been allocated but it does guarantee that, if they have been allocated, they have the right number of dimension.
-Again, Pytensor offers no guarantee on the exact shapes.
+PyTensor does not guarantee that they have been allocated but it does guarantee that, if they have been allocated, they have the right number of dimension.
+Again, PyTensor offers no guarantee on the exact shapes.
 This means that, in our example, we need to validate that the output storage has been allocated and has the same shape as our vector input.
 If it is not the case, we allocate a new output